edcarp/introduction-to-conda-for-data-scientists/_episodes/03-using-packages-and-channels.md

 Installs the first package on the sorted list that satisfies the installation specifications.

-E.g. If you want to install `R` using the command below.
+Channel priority listed on the command decreases from left to right.
+Sp if you where to install base R `r-base` using the command below.

 ~~~
 conda create --name rproject-env --channel defaults --channel conda-forge r-base
 ~~~
 {: .language-bash}

-In the above example Channel priority decreases from left to right

-The first channel  `defaults` then it has higher priority than the second `conda-forge`.
+The first channel  `defaults` would have a higher priority than the second `conda-forge`.
 This is true even, if the version number of the package is higher in the second channel.

 The bioconda team suggests that the `conda-forge` channel be a higher priority than the `bioconda` channel.